civican/legisinfo/43-2/bills/C-10/bill_text.md

 ### Section 3

-[*Deleted*]

-### Section 4

   **(1)** Paragraph 5(2)(a) of the Act is replaced by the following:

-    takes into account the different characteristics of English, French and Indigenous language broadcasting and the different conditions under which broadcasting undertakings that provide English, French or Indigenous language programming operate **— including the minority context of French and Indigenous languages in North America — and the particular needs and interests of official language minority communities**;
+    takes into account the different characteristics of English, French and Indigenous language broadcasting and the different conditions under which broadcasting undertakings that provide English, French or Indigenous language programming operate — including the minority context of French and Indigenous languages in North America — and the particular needs and interests of official language minority communities;

     takes into account the nature and diversity of the services provided by broadcasting undertakings, as well as their size, their impact on the Canadian creation and production industry and their contribution